 The method used to replace the SEPM will vary depending on whether the SEPM is a member of a site using a Microsoft SQL Server database, or an embedded database site.

 For embedded databases

 Follow the disaster recovery steps best practices for your SEPM version.
-Make sure you gather the database backup and recovery file(s) from your existing manager, and restore the database and recovery files to the new SEPM.
+Make sure that you gather the database backup and recovery file(s) from your existing manager, and restore the database and recovery files to the new SEPM.